RubiconTeam/rubicon_engine/README.md

 # Rubicon Engine

-A Godot Engine module that handles characters, stages, and animations.
+A Godot Engine module that handles characters, maps, and animations.